imshakib/Risk_Interactions_Drought/README.md

 # Risk Interactions
-Coding hypothetical graphs to show how accounting for climate change and uncertainty in drought hazard, and levee effect in drought exposure would impact drought risk pdfs and expected values.
+Coding hypothetical graphs to show how accounting for climate change and uncertainty in drought hazard, and adaptation to drought exposure would impact drought risk pdfs and expected crop yield values.
 Script creates conceptual graphs to show interactions among drought hazard, exposure, and risk.
 The output of this code is stored on Figshare at: https://figshare.com/articles/figure/Risk_Interactions_Drought_jpg/21090925